-This work is currently done in the framework of the APPEAU project, funded by ANR and of the ACASSYA project, funded by ANR, having started at the beginning of 2009.
-We are also involved in the PSDR GO CLIMASTER project, that started in september 2008 and will end in 2011.
-CLIMASTER stands for "Changement climatique, systèmes agricoles, ressources naturelles et développement territorial" and is dedicated to the impact of climate changes on the agronomical behaviors in west of France (Grand Ouest).
+This work has been done in the framework of the APPEAU project, funded by ANR and of the ACASSYA project, funded by ANR, having started at the beginning of 2009 and ended at the end of 2012.
+We were also involved in the PSDR GO CLIMASTER project, that started in september 2008 and end in 2011.
+CLIMASTER stands for "Changement climatique, systèmes agricoles, ressources naturelles et développement territorial" and is dedicated to the impact of climate changes on the agronomical behaviors in west of France ("Grand Ouest").
 PSDR GO stands for "Programme Pour et Sur le Développement Régional Grand Ouest".